The photo above is of me and Miss Lily taken in the summer of 2009, truly one of my favorite photos a wonderful memory.

 Please learn how to teach your equine (horse, donkey or mule) To Catch You!

-When interacting with your equine try to make this a time to connect bring a couple of pieces of green apple with you or a carrott to build a relationship of fair and safe leadership.
+When interacting with your equine try to make this a time to connect bring a couple of pieces of a carrot to build a relationship of fair and safe leadership.
 Equine work best in training programs that do not require the equine to stay in the prisoner role.
 Yes, I said prisoner role, old school training techniques use fear to train equine and this is not a partnership.
 Donkeys cannot be trained this way they require natural training with fair, balanced and an honest trainer.
 Horses dream of being trained the way donkeys demand to be trained with dignity and respect.

 All of my equine come up to us every time we call them just like my dogs.
 The key is setting the animal up for success if each time you have time to be with your equine you are doing things to them that are not enjoyable why would they want to come up?
 Treat your equine the way you would want to be treated if you were living your life as an equine and watch the blessings start flowing freely.

-The first step in training any animal is taming!
+The first step in training any animal is taming.
 The animal must trust that you will NOT abuse them or hurt them so try to think of it from their point of view and remember awareness is the first step in change.
-We subscribe to The Brayer a journal of the American Donkey and Mule Society magazine.
-Take a look this is a lovely way to learn more about donkeys and mules!

-GOD bless you and your family two and four legs
+GOD bless you and your family two and four-legged!